leosperry/Chroniton/readme.md

 ## Installation

-in your nuget package manager
+in your nuget package manager:

 `Install-Package Chroniton`

+for the .NETCore version use this command:

+`Install-Package Chroniton.NetCore`

 ## Contributors